 June 30th: A crowd of 4,000 storms a prison on the left bank of the Seine, freeing dozens of mutinous soldiers.

 July: Food prices continue to soar, especially in the cities.
-In Paris, most workers are spending 80% of wages on bread alone.
+In Paris, most workers are spending 80 percent of wages on bread alone.

 July 1st: Louis XVI orders the mobilisation of royal troops, particularly around Paris.